 This is especially crucial in nursing home environments.
 At Stanfield, we plan activity calendars each month which residents plan their day around.
 If a carer is late it can be disruptive and disappointing.

 Good carers should never be satisfied with their level of training or ability.
-The drive to learn more and progress further facilitates quality care and creates a positive environment for all.
+The drive to learn more and progress further facilitates quality care services and creates a positive environment for all.

 Naturally people receiving care often have stories to tell or feel they need someone to talk to.
 Good carers take the time to listen.
 This includes listening to feedback they receive and any issues patients may share with them.

 A little kindness goes a long way.
 When a carer is able to put themselves in the shoes of other people they can truly appreciate what a difference they can make.